Inhibitions

 Learning Series

-Welcome to our exploration of "Inhibitions," a key concept in understanding our emotional patterns.
-This page is designed to help you recognize how inhibitory emotions can act as a secondary layer of defense, preventing us from experiencing our authentic emotions.
+Welcome to our exploration of "Inhibitory Emotions" a key concept in understanding our emotional patterns.
+This page is designed to help you recognize how inhibitory emotions can prevent us from experiencing our authentic emotions.

 Understanding Inhibitions

-Inhibitions in the emotional context refer to feelings that arise to control, suppress, or moderate our more vulnerable emotions.
+Inhibitions in the emotional context refer to feelings that arise to control, suppress, or moderate our core emotions.
 The inhibitory emotions are guilt, shame and anxiety.
-They often kick in after our initial defenses (like denial or rationalization) have been bypassed.
+These are sometimes referred to as "social" emotions that help us navigate our interactions with others and maintain social harmony.

 Why Do Inhibitions Happen?